Category: Web3 & Blockchain

 For a typical multi-chain Web3 app supporting Ethereum, Polygon, and Arbitrum, that’s 6 endpoints minimum, primary and fallback for each chain.

 Generic HTTP checks are insufficient.
-Your monitoring tool needs to understand JSON-RPC to verify the data itself, not just the connection.
+Your RPC endpoint monitoring tool needs to understand JSON-RPC to verify the data itself, not just the connection.

-For EVM chains, the minimum check calls eth_blockNumber and compares the result against a reference source.
-A proper RPC monitoring check looks like this:
+For EVM chains, the minimum check calls eth_blockNumber and compares the result against a reference source:

 POST https://your-rpc-endpoint.com